marketing-factory/ai-filemetadata/README.md

 # ai_filemetadata

-Automatically generates FAL metadata (Alt Text) for files by means of public LLMs
+Automatically generates FAL metadata (Alt Text) for files by means of public LLMs.

+This extension helps you to **generate automatically alt-text** for images as preparation for **EU-Directive 2019/882** on the accessibility requirements for products and services (German: Barrierefreiheitsstärkungsgesetz (BFSG)).

+This extension generates descriptive text for images, making them accessible to visually impaired individuals, such as by screen readers.
+It is not intended to create SEO-focused alt texts.

 ## important